 being in second and third place behind Nintendo in system sales,

-market with their motion-sensing control devices such as the
+same market with their motion-sensing control devices such as

 A new trend that emerged near the end of this generation was "crowdfunding" independent developer gaming projects, where money for developing a videogame would come not from a publisher or an investor, but from the people themselves who would be interested in seeing the project come to fruition.
 One of these "crowdfunded" projects was the release of an online gaming system known as the Ouya.

 Generation" (2012 to 2020?) -- features again the three